By Ruth Werner

 What does all this mean for our practice?
 We know a few things about monkeypox that can help us feel confident about our clinical decisions, at least until information changes.

-The main issue to keep in mind is that while the practice of massage therapy involves touch and close contact, this infection does not appear to be communicable in asymptomatic people.
+The main issue to keep in mind is that while the practice of massage therapy involves touch and close contact, this infection does not appear to be easily communicable in asymptomatic people.
 If our clients have fever, malaise, and swollen lymph nodes, they need to delay their massage—that is true in all cases, not just for monkeypox.
 If our clients have undiagnosed blisters, pustules, or scabs that started as blisters, they should investigate this with their primary health-care provider before receiving massage.
 Again, this is true for all circumstances, not just monkeypox.
+Consider adding the following question to your intake form: Do you have any blisters or pimples in a new pattern?

 I hope this overview of monkeypox has helped you feel more confident and capable of dealing with this possibility in your practice.
 Once again, information is our best defense, and now you have some resources you can use to keep yourself and your clients safe.